egarim/devexpress-ai-chat-samples/README.md

 File to review: [Chat-Assistant.razor](./CS/DevExpress.AI.Samples.Blazor/Components/Pages/Chat-Assistant.razor)

-### <a name="integration"></a> Integration AI Chat into WinForms, WPF and .NET MAUI Apps
+### <a name="integration"></a> Integrate AI Chat into WinForms, WPF and .NET MAUI Apps

-The Blazor Hybrid technology and the `BlazorWebView` components allows you to integrate `DxAIChat` component in WinForms, WPF and .NET MAUI applications.
+The Blazor Hybrid technology and the `BlazorWebView` components allows you to integrate `DxAIChat` component into WinForms, WPF, and .NET MAUI applications.

-The key points of the implementation:
+Keys to implementation:

-* The `ISelfEncapsulationService` interface allows you to work directly with the `DxAIChat` component instance and its properties from within desktop or mobile app.
+* The `ISelfEncapsulationService` interface allows you to work directly with the `DxAIChat` component instance and its properties from your desktop or mobile app.
-* Built-in `DxAIChat` wrappers initialize the required Blazor Theme scripts.
+* Built-in `DxAIChat` wrappers initialize required Blazor Theme scripts.
-* Custom CSS classes are used to hide the built-in input field and send button (see the _index.htm_ files).
+* Custom CSS classes hide the built-in input field and the Send button (see _index.htm_).

 Folders to review: [DevExpress.AI.Samples.MAUIBlazor](./CS/DevExpress.AI.Samples.MAUIBlazor/), [DevExpress.AI.Samples.WinBlazor](./CS/DevExpress.AI.Samples.WinBlazor/), [DevExpress.AI.Samples.WPFBlazor](./CS/DevExpress.AI.Samples.WPFBlazor/)